YouthHax/mlh-localhost-github/README.md

 ### NodeJS

 The map itself is a Node.js application.
-Node.js allows us to write full-stack

 ## NPM packages used

 ### [express](https://www.npmjs.com/package/express)

 Fast, unopinionated, minimalist web framework for node.
-This is the framework with which we built the application.
+The framework with which the application was built.

 ### [dotenv](https://www.npmjs.com/package/dotenv)